MituuZ/ru-berry/readme.md

 This way there is no need to worry about async issues with SQLite.

 The program consists of two parts, which are run on separate threads with tokio:
-1. A MQTT client that listens for messages from Zigbee2MQTT and persists them to a SQLite database.
+1. An MQTT client that listens for messages from Zigbee2MQTT and persists them to a SQLite database.
 2. A web server that serves the data from the SQLite database.

 ## Building for Raspberry Pi